Ryō Hirakawa: FIA World Endurance Championship (2022–present)

-On 7 December 2021, Hirakawa was announced as a driver of the #8 Toyota GR010 Hybrid in the 2022 FIA World Endurance Championship.
-He replaced Kazuki Nakajima, who took on a managerial role at Toyota Gazoo Racing Europe after retiring from driving.
+On 7 December 2021, Hirakawa was announced as a driver of the #8 Toyota GR010 Hybrid in the 2022 FIA World Endurance Championship, partnering veteran drivers Sébastien Buemi and Brendon Hartley.
+He replaced Kazuki Nakajima, who took on a managerial role at Toyota Gazoo Racing after retiring from driving.
 In his debut for the factory Hypercar team, Hirakawa scored his first career podium at the 1000 Miles of Sebring.
-The number 8 Toyota of Hirakawa, Buemi, and Hartley won the pole for the 24 Hours of Le Mans, and would go on to win the race.
+The #8 car won the pole for the 24 Hours of Le Mans, and would go on to win the race.
 In his first time challenging for the overall victory, Hirakawa became only the sixth Japanese driver to win a leg of the Triple Crown of Motorsport, succeeding fellow Le Mans winners Masanori Sekiya, Seiji Ara, Kamui Kobayashi, and Nakajima, and Indianapolis 500 winner Takuma Sato.

 After finishing second at Monza, winning the 6 Hours of Fuji, and finishing second again in Bahrain, Hirakawa won the Hypercar World Endurance Drivers' Championship.
-He succeeded Nakajima, Kobayashi, and Toshihiro Arai as the fourth Japanese driver to win an FIA world championship of motorsport.
+He succeeded Nakajima, Kobayashi, and Toshihiro Arai as the fourth Japanese driver to win an FIA-sanctioned world championship.
 Hirakawa will return to partner Buemi and Hartley in 2023.

+Formula One

+In September 2023, McLaren announced that Hirakawa has joined the McLaren Driver Development Programme and will be the team's reserve driver for the 2024 season.
+On 12 October 2023, Hirakawa tested Formula One machinery for the first time, driving the team's 2021-spec MCL35M at the Circuit de Barcelona-Catalunya alongside Pato O'Ward.

+Hirakawa made his debut in a Formula One race weekend at the 2024 Abu Dhabi Grand Prix, driving the McLaren MCL38 in the first practice session in place of Oscar Piastri.
+Hirakawa also participated in the post-season test in Abu Dhabi for Haas due to his links with Toyota.
+Hirakawa was paired with Esteban Ocon in order to fulfill FIA requirements for Young Driver participation (those with two or fewer F1 starts) as Oliver Bearman was ineligible after competing in three Grand Prix events in 2024.